saidmithilesh/hodor/README.md

 - If no rate limit is specified at endpoint level, it defaults to the gateway level rate limit which applies on requests across all endpoints combined
 - Hodor uses a sliding window protocol on top of redis to implement rate limiting
 - If number of requests made in a window exceed the limit or if a penalty is levied, the gateway returns ```429 Too many requests``` HTTP status to the client
-- `window` and `penalty` fields accept durations in seconds `1S = 1 second`, minutes `5M = 5 minutes` and hours `0.5H = half an hour` format
+- `window` and `penalty` fields accept durations in seconds `S`, minutes `M` and hours `H` format

 ### 5. CORS

-- If your API is going to be accessed from web clients, you might need cross origin support
+- If your API is going to be accessed from web clients, you might want to enable cross origin support
 - Similar to rate-limiting, CORS settings can also be enabled on gateway level as well as individual endpoint level
 - Endpoint config takes precedence when both are present
 - Sample CORS config